Youth Action Fund

 What happens after we submit an application?

-The GC will review shortlisted applications and then meet to consider them.
-Together, they decide which projects to recommend for funding and amounts of funding provided.
+• The GC reviews shortlisted applications and then meets to consider them.
+Together, they decide which projects to recommend for funding.

 How do I learn about the outcome of my application?